tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 This may not be the best way to explore new APIs, but gives us a new option.
 At the very least, we can now track our Bitcoin investment 💎🙌🚀!

-We could also hand the script off to a co-worker if we wanted to.
-If we wanted to make some more portable and use it over time, we would probably want to consider locking down some of the versions we specify for our dependencies.
+Another use case I imagine for using `Mix.Install` is for sharing code example or scripting common tasks at work.
+If we wanted to make our script more portable and usable over time, we would probably want to consider locking down some of the versions we specify for our dependencies.

-Because we still need Elixir installed on our system to run the script, this doesn't provide us with the portability of something like a go's ability to build executable binaries.
+With the addition of a single function, Elixir has greatly increased its abilities to write small scripts.
+Because we still need Elixir installed on our system to run the script, this doesn't provide us with the portability of something like a [Go's ability to build executable binaries](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs).
 For that, you may want to explore [Bakeware](https://github.com/bake-bake-bake/bakeware).
+For something between a single file script and `Bakeware`, you may also want to investigate [escript](https://hexdocs.pm/mix/master/Mix.Tasks.Escript.Build.html)s.
+With `escript` you can build your `mix` project into an executable.
+It does, however, require building the project for the architecture you are working with.

 # Notes